 Afterward, Tyson continued to dominate in the Boxing ring until he had hurdles in his career such as his prison sentence for rape.
 Now he is a pop culture icon and appears in movies and has a very large fanbase.
 Green, on the other hand, didn’t do much more in Boxing and it seems his claim to fame was his street fight with Tyson.

 Green did sue Tyson for 25 million dollars and after nearly nine years was awarded only $45,000.
 That money did not cover his legal fees for the lawsuit.

 Mitch Green clearly had no fear but I bet he wishes he could go back in time and make sure he was nowhere near Dapper Dan’s on that night in Harlem.
-You can check out some interviews and stories below from both fighters on what happened that night below.
+You can check out some interviews and stories above from both fighters on what happened that night.